-Here at St Silas’ we are committed to ensuring an inclusive curriculum for all of our learners including those with disabilities, special educational needs and different cultural and ethnic backgrounds.
+Here at St Silas we are committed to ensuring an inclusive curriculum for all of our learners including those with Special Educational Needs or Disability.

 Blackburn with Darwen’s local offer sets out a range of support and services available to you and your child.
-This can be accessed at www.bwd-localoffer.org.uk
+This can be accessed using the link at the bottom of this page.

 The SEND Information Report is available below